orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l01SimpleActor/README.md

 Then you specify input ports before the sign ```==>```, and output ports after this sign.
 RVC CAL is a statically typed language, so you need explicitely define type for each variable, i.e. in the line ```actor ID () int In ==> int Out :``` ports ```In``` and ```Out``` both are of type ```int```.
 The colon at the end of the line marks the start of the actor body which is bounded by the keyword  ```end``` from the other side.

 Inside the body each actor has one or more actions.
+Action.
+Input pattern.
+Output expressions.

 In the previously created project create new package net.sf.orcc.tutorial.l01SimpleActor Create new CAL file named ID.cal